Cost of Virtual Receptionist: Complete Pricing Guide for 2026

 • Training: $3,000

-And here's the kicker - that $4,383/month gets you coverage 40 hours per week.
-That's 168 hours per week you're NOT covered.
-If a customer calls at 6 PM or on Saturday, nobody's there.
+That $4,383/month gets you coverage 40 hours per week.
+The other 128 hours per week?
+Nobody's answering.
+If a customer calls at 6 PM or on Saturday, it goes to voicemail.

 Live Answering Services: What You'll Actually Pay